divyasrilakshmialekhyanakka-droid/Smart_Home_Cloud_Platform/AWS_DEPLOYMENT_GUIDE.md

 ### Google OAuth Setup

+**Implementation Details**: Google OAuth tokens (access_token, refresh_token) are stored in the session, enabling API calls to Google services on behalf of users if needed.

 1. **Create Google OAuth Credentials:**
    - Go to [Google Cloud Console](https://console.cloud.google.com/)
    - Create a new project or select existing